 To make a Caesar salad, chop crisp Romaine lettuce crosswise into ribbons or chop into bite-size pieces and drizzle with the dressing.
 You can also buy hearts of Romaine, leave the leaves whole, and serve it as a salad to be cut up by the diner.

-You could also crush tortilla chips over the top instead of croutons or make these homemade tortilla strips.
-Make it your own.
-I use homemade garlicky croutons.
+- Instead of croutons, crush tortilla chips over the top or use these homemade tortilla strips.

 Storage

 Store dressing in a sealed jar or airtight container with lid.
-Keeps for 2 days because of the raw egg yolk.
+Keeps for 2-3 days because of the raw egg yolk.
+If you have a blender, it's easy to make a fresh batch to be safe.
+If it is older than that, toss it and make fresh.

 📖 Recipe